techidaily/site-win11-tips/source/_posts/mending-disrupted-windows-thx-spatial-sound.md

 5. In the**Audio** Tab, toggle the switch for**THX Spatial Audio** to turn it on.
 6. Click the**Output Device** drop-down, and select your sound output device (**Speaker/Headphone)** .

  That's it.
 Next, click the**Test THX Spatial Audio** option to see if the sound is working.
-That said, if the issue is limited to a specific game title, check if your game is supported by[THX Spatial Audio](https://razer.a9yw.net/c/119570/642901/10229?subId1=UUmuoUeUpU2019052&subId2=emuo&u=https%3A%2F%2Fwww.razer.com%2Fthx-spatial-audio%2Fgame-list) .
+That said, if the issue is limited to a specific game title, check if your game is supported by [THX Spatial Audio](https://razer.a9yw.net/c/119570/642901/10229?subId1=UUmuoUeUpU2019052&subId2=emuo&u=https%3A%2F%2Fwww.razer.com%2Fthx-spatial-audio%2Fgame-list) .
 You can search through the games list for compatible titles.

 ## 3\.
 Set Your Default Audio Device in Sound